Joaquim Dos Santos

-Joaquim Dos Santos is a Portuguese-born American storyboard artist, director, producer, writer, and designer.
-He is best known for his directing work on the television series Justice League Unlimited, Avatar: The Last Airbender, G.I.
-Joe: Resolute, The Legend of Korra, and Voltron: Legendary Defender.
-He also serves as a co-director on the films Spider-Man: Across the Spider-Verse (2023) and Spider-Man: Beyond the Spider-Verse (2024).
+Joaquim Aranha dos Santos (born July 22, 1977) is a Portuguese-born American storyboard artist, designer, director, producer, and writer.
+He is known for his directorial work on the television series Justice League Unlimited, Avatar: The Last Airbender, G.I.
+Joe: Resolute, The Legend of Korra, and Voltron: Legendary Defender, the latter of which he also worked on as a co-showrunner.
+He also co-directed the film Spider-Man: Across the Spider-Verse (2023).

+Early life and education

+Dos Santos was born in Lisbon, Portugal, and moved to the United States when he was four years old, though he spent his summers in Portugal.